The investment framework of Benjamin Graham — Warren Buffett's mentor — is based almost completely on audited data.

 Thus, once a stock is evaluated against Graham's framework using its annual data, it does not need to be reevaluated every quarter.
 A full Graham analysis is valid for a minimum of one year; and often stays valid for much longer.
 Drastic changes are highly unlikely in a correctly diversified Graham portfolio.

-Interim financial statements are also generally unaudited, and do not adhere to accounting standards such as GAAP as strictly as the annual ones do.
+Interim financial statements such as quarterly ones are also generally unaudited, and do not adhere to accounting standards such as GAAP as strictly as the annual ones do.

 Therefore, analyses by GrahamValue are done almost exclusively with annual data; the only exception being the NCAV Graham Grade which requires a positive EPS (TTM).

-However, different companies release their Annual Results at different times of the year.
-So GrahamValue's database is updated every couple of weeks, reflecting the latest Annual Financial Data and EPS (TTM) for all stocks available at any given time.
+Different companies release their Annual Results at different times of the year.
+So GrahamValue's database is updated every few days, reflecting the latest Annual Financial Data, EPS (TTM), prices and Splits / Bonuses for all stocks available at any given time.

 Graham's investment framework is also unique in that it possibly is the only comprehensive framework in which the stock price is central to the final analysis.